CROP: Circuit Retrieval and Optimization with Parameter Guidance using LLMs: Methodology of CROP

 \subsection{RAG-enhanced LLM Search}

 The RAG-enhanced LLM search employs a decoder-only LLM as the parameter search engine.
 During each iteration, CROP constructs a prompt using general information, the parameter names and valid options, data retrieved through the RAG module, and the historical results of previous iterations.
 This prompt is provided to the model through an API which returns a response that is parsed for the suggested parameter sample.
 This sample is then validated and evaluated using RTL Architect, and the result is included in the prompts of future iterations.
 The general information consists of background and instructions.
-The background explains that the model is tuning EDA flow parameters for PPA objectives.
-The instructions outline the desired response format, as well as informing the model to be aware of both exploration and exploitation, fostering a more diverse coverage of the search space.
-We use a chain-of-thought model, as they have been shown to excel at tasks that require advanced scientific reasoning and domain-specific knowledge \cite{cui2025curie, openai2024o1}.
+The background explains that the model is impersonating an experienced EDA engineer and tuning EDA flow parameters for QoR objectives.
+The instructions outline the desired response format, as well as informing the model to be aware of both exploration and exploitation.
+We use a CoT model, as they have been shown to excel at tasks that require advanced scientific reasoning and domain-specific knowledge \cite{cui2025curie, openai2024o1}.
+Additionally, following \cite{li2023structuredchainofthoughtpromptingcode}, we construct our prompts with clear instructions which makes the CoT model adhere to a consistent output format.
 This process allows an LLM to act as a fully autonomous design engineer leveraging prior knowledge while thoroughly exploring the search space, freeing human engineers from this laborious task.